 Sec.
-20. Social Insurance. - As specified in the IRR of this Act, the government shall ensure that all social insurance programs including but not limited to Social Security, Pag-Ibig (Home Development Mutual Fund) and PhilHealth shall be fully available, accessible and affordable to workers in the informal economy, and that the government agencies governing them shall formulate policies and mechanisms for their full utilization and benefit, in consultation with the representatives of workers in the informal economy.
+20. Social Insurance. - As specified in the IRR of this Act, the government shall ensure that all social insurance programs including but not limited to Social Security, Pag-ibig (Home Development Mutual Fund) and PhilHealth shall be fully available, accessible and affordable to WIE, and that the government agencies governing them shall formulate policies and mechanisms for their full utilization and benefit, in consultation with the representatives of WIE.
 In the interest of equity, the State shall subsidize the corresponding employers' contribution, had they been in formal employment.

 Sec.
-21. Disaster Risk Reduction and Management (DRRM) and Climate Change. - The state, particularly at the community level, shall engage workers in the informal economy and their organizations in DRRM efforts from preparedness, to response, rehabilitation and recovery.
-Responding to climate change in terms of minimizing contributions to greenhouse gas emissions and adapting to its long-term impact through resiliency-building programs shall also involve workers in the informal economy and their organizations.
+21. Disaster Risk Reduction and Management (DRRM) and Climate Change.

+- The state, particularly at the community level, shall engage WIE and their organizations in DRRM efforts from preparedness, to response, rehabilitation and recovery.
+Responding to climate change in terms of minimizing contributions to greenhouse gas emissions and adapting to its long-term impact through resiliency-building programs shall also involve WIE and their organizations.